davidrenz60/launch_school_sql_course/2_schema_data_sql/more_constraints.md

 3.
-not null now appears in the constraints COLUMN
+not null now appears in the constraints column

 4.